tbots/mail-test/README.md

     • ROSSUM_USER -- username of a user in trial organization
     • ROSSUM_PASSWORD -- password of a user in trial organization

-If email was processed correctly, file was loaded and shown in API -> return 0 If email was not processed correctly or file was not found in API or server cannot be reached -> return 1
+* If email was processed correctly, file was loaded and shown in API -> return 0
+* If email was not processed correctly or file was not found in API -> return 1